DataBiosphere/terra-aws-resource-discovery/README.md

 Controlled Resources in AWS:
 ![](AWS%20Workspace%20Landing%20Zone.png)

+The area in the dark purple dashed box represents the resources (Shared and Controlled) that make up a Terra AWS Landing Zone.

 # Discovery Implementation
 ## Support Resource Deployment
 Deployment of Support Resources in an AWS Environment is out of scope for this document.
-However, producers of these resources are required to provide discovery using the conventions described below in order to make them discoverable to Terra Services.
+However, producers of these resources are required to provide discoverability of their Support Resources by using the conventions described below.
 ## Configuration Schemas
 We have chosen to use [Apache Avro](https://avro.apache.org/) for specifying the schema for Support Resource discovery, for several reasons:
 * Strong schema evolution support.
-* Support for many programming languages, supporting both Java service development and infrastructure-deployment-side testing/validation.
+* Support for many programming languages, supporting both Java service development and infrastructure-deployment-side testing/validation in other languages.
 * Human readable JSON-based Schema IDL and JSON data files.

 *This repository ([`terra-aws-resource-discovery`](https://github.com/DataBiosphere/terra-aws-resource-discovery))